 C. Typewritten manuscripts, some with annotations in pen, of a small group of articles by Short with subject matter relating to The Netherlands.
 All untitled and undated.
-Listed by first line. fols 127-129 'It seems to me that every one of us lives in a private world of
+Listed by first line.

 D. Typewritten discursive paper entitled 'A Plea for a new Communion Service', undated and loosely bound.
 25 pages, contemporary pagination marked by hand.